Alex Karp: Business views

 Karp is a critic of short sellers, and said he loves "burning the short sellers".
 He compared them to cocaine addicts and said that they "just love pulling down great American companies".
 In 2024, he received criticism for selling $1.9 billion of Palantir shares.
-In February 2025, during a talk promoting his book, he said "I love the idea of getting a drone and having light fentanyl-laced urine spraying on analysts that tried to screw us."
+In February 2025, during a talk promoting his book, he said, "I love the idea of getting a drone and having light fentanyl-laced urine spraying on analysts that tried to screw us."

 Personal life

-Karp lives in Lyman, New Hampshire.
-When a reporter observed that he owns "10 houses around the world, from Alaska to Vermont, from Norway to New Hampshire", Karp joked that "You have to reframe that as I have 10 cross-country ski huts."
-In a 2024 interview he described himself as Jewish, and commented (after being asked) in another interview that while this background informed Palantir having Israel as its client, he did not believe it purely did so.
+Karp lives in Lyman, New Hampshire, and owns 11 houses around the world.
+In a 2024 interview he described himself as Jewish, commenting (after being asked) in another interview that while his background informed Palantir having Israel as a client, he did not believe it expressly did so.
+In June 2026, Süddeutsche Zeitung reported that Karp is building a house on a 6,000-square-meter plot in Schaan, Liechtenstein, and suggests that he is now a long-term resident in the country (he first moved to Liechtenstein from Switzerland on November 8, 2022), considering the privileges he has received despite Liechtenstein's very strict residental regulations.
+Officials have refused to discuss the issue despite press inquiries.

-As of 2025, Karp is in two long-term relationships with two women.
+As of 2025, Karp is in long-term relationships with two women.
 He was described as "geographically monogamous".

-He is described as a wellness fanatic who swims, skis cross country, and practices martial arts.
-He has stated that he practices tai chi and that it should not be confused with qigong.
-He keeps tai chi swords in his offices.
-He is highly skilled with handguns, and a reporter observed him "expertly hit targets ... from 264 yards" with a BUL Armory SAS II Bullesteros 9mm competition pistol.

 Karp never learned to drive a car.
 He said, "I was too poor.
-And then I was too rich.”
-He said the thought of having children "gives me hives".
+And then I was too rich."
+He has said that the thought of having children "gives [him] hives".
 His uncle, Gerald Jaynes, is the A. Whitney Griswold Professor of Economics, African American Studies, and Urban Studies at Yale.
-Like his friend Thiel, Karp always only uses German cars when travelling.

-According to Michael Steinberger, "No matter where he is, he still speaks German for half the day.
+Karp is fluent in German and speaks French.
+According to Michael Steinberger, "No matter where [Karp] is, he still speaks German for half the day.
 He has Austrian assistants who are also his closest confidants — two or three of them are almost always with him.
-In every Palantir branch, he has his own office, and when he’s there, German is often spoken."
+In every Palantir branch, he has his own office, and when he's there, German is often spoken."

-Karp is fluent in German and speaks French.

-In 2025, he was awarded the Lamplighter award, presented to him by Rabbi Levi Shemtov.
-He has called for the Jewish community to leave their comfort zone to defend themselves against increasing antisemitism.
+In 2025, he received the Lamplighter award, presented to him by Rabbi Levi Shemtov.